code-with-amitk/Code-examples/System-Design/Concepts/AWS/Configuration_Management/Config/README.md

 ### AWS Config
 Provides information about the resources(on AWS account):
-- How resources are configured
-- How they are related to one another
+- configuration history
-- How the configurations and their relationships have changed over time.
+- configuration change notifications(configurations and their relationships have changed over time)
-- Check service limits of resources on AWS.